mahoney1/commercialpaper/tutorial2-queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension.md

 Well done!
 You've completed a full commercial paper transaction lifecycle; now its time to do some queries on the data.

 ### Step 5.
-Test a simple query in the upgraded contract using the VS Code extension
+Try out two simple queries in the upgraded contract using the VS Code extension

 Let's test out a simply query you added, with some ledger data: